 Tip #22: Use good role models

 Bandura's Social Learning Theory claims that people learn by observation and imitation.
-Which is great news if all your team is onboard and habitually compliant, but a complete disaster if they're not.
+This is great news if all your team is onboard and habitually compliant, but a complete disaster if they're not.
 Surround your team, especially new hires, with exceptional and positive role models.
 Don't let bad habits go unchallenged or soon there will be anarchy.

 Tip #23: Appoint compliance champions

 Compliance is too big a task to be left to a single department or team.
 Champions or ethics ambassadors can help you share compliance messages and also provide an informal contact point for those who need advice.
 When combined with informal learning, this can be a powerful way of keeping compliance at the top of everyone's mind.
 What's more, by empowering champions to take ownership, there will be more people ready to protect the company's reputation.